boratutumluer/movie-recommendation/README.md

 <h3>How to open the application on your local computer?</h3>

-First create a new enviorements then you need to import the requirements that the application needs using the requirements.txt file.
+First create a new environments than you need to import the requirements that the application needs using the requirements.txt file.
 ``` python
 pip install -r requirements.txt
 ```